nushell/nushell/crates/nu-utils/standard_library/README.md

 In this library, you might find `rust`-like `assert` commands to write tests, tools to manipulate paths and strings, etc, etc, ...

-## use the standard library in the REPL or in scripts
+## :toolbox: use the standard library in the REPL or in scripts
 in order to "import" the standard library to either the interactive [*REPL*][REPL] of `nushell` or inside some `.nu` script, you might want to use the [`use`](https://nushell.sh/commands/docs/use.html) command!